Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 Pan Rack

-Creating this pan rack helped us store some of the pans we use on a regular basis as well as my favorite vintage pots for displaying.
+Creating this pan rack helped us store some of the pans we use regularly, as well as my favorite vintage pots for display.

 summer cottage beach house kitchen